ferjcast/TCU/README.md

-# VeriFlow
+# Trusted Compute Units

-This repository contains the implementation of VeriFlow, a system for enabling secure, verifiable, and auditable cross-organizational workflows.
+This repository contains the implementation of Trusted Compute Units, a system for enabling secure, verifiable, and auditable cross-organizational workflows.

 ## Project Structure